Ecuador TV: Programming

 The channel transmits content by independent national and international producers and documentaries and news programs from several international producing properties such as Discovery, TVE, BBC, Deutsche Welle, Voice of America, ViVe and teleSUR.

 The channel operates as a public service company, and broadcasts news and opinion content from several countries, including the United States.
 The Venezuelan government described its monetary contribution to the creation of the channel, as "a caring and selfless contribution of Venezuela as part of the policy of international cooperation in the region that drives the government of President Hugo Chávez".

+In preparation for its launch, the channel acquired a raft of children's titles at the NAF fair in Las Vegas, becoming the most watched channel among children.
+After an initial year where the channel tried to find its own identity, it started airing three daily news bulletins, as well as Palabra Suelta with Xavier Laso and Lo Público with María Isabel Cevallos.
+These in-house productions paved way for independent productions, especially documentaries from independent filmmakers.

+In the early 2010s, in order to become more lucrative, Ecuador TV made a drastic change to its lineup, adding more commercial programming.
+One such move was acquiring A Escrava Isaura from the Record network of Brazil.
+Its airing worked well, surpassing the ratings of its news and opinion programming.
+Its children's block, Zona 7, now included Disney series, targeting both pre-schoolers and school-age kids.